3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

   - `Ctrl + Shift + C` or `F12` on Windows or Linux
   - or right-click on the browser and click on the "Inspect element" option

-As of now, let's mainly look at the "Elements" tab -> This tab is a very powerful way to look at the page structure, and locate specific elements within the page as well as view their styles.
+For now, let's mainly look at the "Elements" tab -> This tab is a very powerful way to look at the page structure, and locate specific elements within the page as well as view their styles.

 You can gain some useful information on all of the elements by looking at the data on the right column of the console, most notably the CSS properties that are currently applied to the elements.
 You can change them/"live" update them to play around with different styles.
 These changes, however, only apply to the page that is displayed, you are only updating the DOM - they will not save to your CSS file unless you manually add them, and they will disappear on the next page reload.